 The overall process of building Dynamic Applications lies on well-known and proven principles:

-In-System Development - known from microcontrollers in business software systems.
+- In-System Development - known from microcontrollers to business software systems.
 The major benefit is working on a live system where all the changes made by a developer take effect immediately, hence the impact and side-effects can be realized in a very early stage of the development process.

-Shortest turn-around time - instant access and instant value became the most important requirement for the developers, that's why it is the major goal of our tooling.
+- Shortest turn-around time - instant access and instant value became the most important requirement for the developers, that's why it is the ultimate goal of our tooling.

 In general, a Dynamic Application consists of components, which can be separated in the following categories:

-Data Structures - the artifacts representing the domain model of the application.
-There is no intermediate adaptation layer in this case; hence all the entities represent directly the database artifacts - tables and views.
+- Data Structures - the artifacts representing the domain model of the application.
+There is no intermediate adaptation layer in this case; hence all the entities represent directly the database artifacts - tables, views, procedures, etc.

-Entity Services - domain model entities exposed as web services, following the modern Web 2.0 patterns and scripting language capabilities.
+- Entity Services - domain model entities exposed as web services (REST/OpenAPI,OData), following the modern Web 2.0 patterns and scripting language capabilities.

-User Interface – pattern-based, generated user interfaces, as well as custom forms and reports based on the most popular AJAX frameworks or any other used by the developer.
+- User Interface – pattern-based, generated user interfaces, as well as custom forms and reports based on the most popular AJAX frameworks or any other prefered by the developer.

-Integration Services - in the real world there are always some external services that have to be integrated into your application - for data transfer, triggering external processes, lookup in external sources, etc. For this purpose Dirigible provides capabilities to create simple and dynamic routing services following the Enterprise Integration Patterns guidance
+- Integration Services - in the real world there are always some external services that have to be integrated into your application - for data transfer, triggering external processes, lookup in external sources, etc. For this purpose Dirigible provides capabilities to create simple and dynamic routing services following the Enterprise Integration Patterns guidance as well as BPMN compiant workflows.

-Documentation - an integral part of any application is its documentation.
-Dirigible supports authoring documentation content in the widespread wiki (confluence) format.
+- Documentation - an integral part of any application is its documentation.
+Dirigible supports authoring documentation content in the widespread wiki (markdown) format.

 Dirigible architecture follows the well proven principles of simplicity and scalability in the classical service-oriented architecture.

 The design-time and the runtime components are well separated.
 They interact with each other through a dedicated repository where the only linking point is the content itself.
-At design-time programmers and designers use the Web-based integrated development environment based on the Eclipse Remote Application Platform (RAP).
-Leveraging this robust and powerful framework the tooling can be easily enhanced using well-known APIs and concepts - SWT, JFaces, OSGi, extension points, etc.
+At design-time programmers and designers use the Web-based integrated development environment which can be easily enhanced using the predefined extension points.

 The Repository is the container of the project artifacts.
-It is a generic file-system like content repository built on a relation database (via JDBC).
+It is a generic file-system like content repository.

 The runtime can scale independently by the design time part, and even can be deployed without design time at all (for productive landscapes).